kiranukamath/myblogsite/content/blog/fastais-datablock-api.md

 **batch_tfms** is batch transform applied on batches of data.
 This is done in GPU.

-Using this bricks in datablock we can approach and build dataloaders ready for different type of problems like classification, object detection, segmentation and all other different type of problems.
+Using these bricks in datablock we can approach and build dataloaders ready for different type of problems like classification, object detection, segmentation and all other different type of problems.

 Data blocks API provides a good balance of conciseness and expressiveness.
 In the data science domain the scikit-learn pipeline approach is widely used.
 This API provides a very high level of expressivity, but is not opinionated enough to ensure that a user completes all of the steps necessary to get their data ready for modelling, but that is done in fastai data block api.

 Now that we have seen, what is datablock api lets wrap everything and build one.

-For example lets write code(only datablock) for single label classification of Oxford IIIT pets dataset.
+Its time!! lets see code(only datablock) for single label classification of Oxford IIIT pets dataset.

 ```
 pets = DataBlock(blocks=(ImageBlock,  CategoryBlock),